 And although the demand seems much lower compared to Western countries, it’s just a matter of time (a few years) in where we are going to talk in greater number.

-Main challenges of the country
+China coffee market and main challenges of the country

 Farmers are now dealing with the global climate change which is the worst problem to tackle.
 Most of the farmers are using intensive farming techniques and the sun-growing coffee technique which is known to trigger several causes.